 As the Representative for the Second Congressional District, Congressman Polis will proudly support comprehensive immigration reform and other legislation that will improve our immigration system.

-Office Contact: For more information on or questions about immigration issues, please contact Eve Lieberman in the Washington Office.
+Office Contact: For more information on or questions about immigration issues, please contact Mike Berman in the Washington Office.
 You can also visit Congressman Polis' Legislation Page or find information on bills and amendments that he’s cosponsored in Congress.